kvshvlin/yourmailproject/index.md

 The third step is collection.
 Send us your finished art pieces.
 We collect art from various artists, find customers, handle everyone's complaints, return orders, and shipping, et cetera.
 So that [ [you can focus fully on being a creative]() ], just that.

-The fourth step is to share profits equally with the artist, and smoothen the entire process as we go.
+The fourth step is to share profits equally with the artist.
+We smoothen out the process as we go.
 We imagine this practice will help contribute in its own small way to stabilize the country's economy through mass-scaled art.

 We hope you will love to be a part of our community.